Implement Interfaces in a Project

 Console.WriteLine($"Student Name: {Name}, Age: {Age}");

-Task 4: Create another class that implements different behavior
+Task 4: Create a second class to implement IPerson interface with different behavior

 2. Add the following code to implement the IPerson interface in the Teacher class: